 Saves the results of the last simulation run in a

 in the workspace.
-Specify the workspace variable name in the cvdata
+Specify the workspace variable name in cvdata

-Increments the name of the coverage data object variable that saves the coverage data from each last simulation run.
+Increments the name of the coverage data object variable that saves the coverage data from each previous simulation run.
 Therefore the current simulation run does not overwrite the results of the previous run.

 Records results up to the point at which you pause the simulation for the first time.
 When you resume simulation and later pause or stop, the model coverage report reappears, with coverage results up to the current pause or stop time.

-Colors model objects according to their level of coverage, after simulation.
-Objects highlighted in light green received full coverage during testing.
-Objects highlighted in light red received incomplete coverage.
+After simulation, colors model objects according to their level of coverage.
+Objects highlighted in light green receive full coverage during testing.
+Objects highlighted in light red receive incomplete coverage.
 See View Coverage Results in a Model.

 On the Reporting tab, specify whether the model coverage tool generates an HTML report and what data the report includes.